 The department has conducted many large-scale excavation projects over the years: Achziv, Athienou (Cyprus), Tel Beth-Shean, Deir el-Balah, Dor, Hazor, Jerusalem (Temple Mount, Jewish Quarter, City of David), Tel Mevorakh, Tel Miqne-Eqron, Tell Qasile, Tel Rehov, Sha‘ar Hagolan, and the Yoqne‘am Regional Project.
 At many of these sites massive conservation has been carried out in order to open them for the general public.
 Since 1990 the Philip and Muriel Berman Center for Biblical Archaeology has sponsored the main field projects carried out by the department.

 Many final publication reports have been published in “Qedem”, the Institute’s monograph series, and by the Israel Exploration Society.
 Popular books were published on some sites (Dor, Tel Batash and Sha‘ar Hagolan) as well.

-Biblical archaeology forms the core of the curriculum of the Institute’s B.A. studies; students study biblical archaeology in combination with either prehistory or classical archaeology.
 The academic program includes participation in study excavations and field tours to the major archaeological sites in Israel (such as Arad, Beer-Sheba, Dan, Dor, Gezer, Hazor, Jerusalem, Lachish and Megiddo).
 One of the main teaching aids is our rich study collection, which includes pottery vessels, metal and stone artifacts and other objects from all periods and geographical regions.
 The collection is based on the excavations conducted by the Institute as well as additional material donated over time and material on loan from the Israel Antiquities Authority.